-Under Which account holds the value of your inventory?, select the correct option for your organisation.
+Under Which account holds the value of your inventory?, select the correct option for your organization.
 This is the account or accounts on your balance sheet where your inventory balance is currently recorded.

 Click Download the template containing your balances.